-I know there are a majority who disagree with what I’m about to say.
-Even some of those who believe the same thing as I do – that tithing is not required, will disagree with me about this.
+I know there is a majority who disagree with what I’m about to say.
+Even some of those who also believe that tithing is not required will disagree with me about this.

 Unclear Biblical Interpretation

 First, I believe that many translations of Genesis 28 interpret Jacob’s vow unclearly.
 Here’s what the NKJV states, “Then Jacob made a vow, saying, ‘If God will be with me, and keep me in this way that I am going, and give me bread to eat and clothing to put on, so that I come back to my father’s house in peace…’“

 I believe the unclear translation comes with one simple little word in that passage – “If“.
 Let’s reword that passage and use a more clear translation of what I (IMHO) believe it should say.
 “And Jacob vowed a vow, saying, since God will be with me, and will keep me in this way that I go, and will give me bread to eat, and raiment to put on, so that I come again to my father’s house in peace“.

 God just made these promises to Jacob in the dream:

 - the land on which you lie I will give to you

 - I am with you, and will keep you in all places

 - will bring you back to this land”

 Jacob did not lay these demands down.
 God stated them and promised them to Jacob.
 Saying “If” is not a matter of question or doubt of Jacob, it was a matter of confirmation.
 We can confirm and compare my assumption with other passages: